MY EXPERIENCE OF PRACTICING TAIJI BOXING

 Despite some postural distinction between the teachings of the Wu and Yang families, their opening posture has the same name – CATCH THE SPARROW BY THE TAIL.
-In the version Sun Lutang learned from Hao Weizhen, the opening posture is called LAZILY PULLING BACK THE ROBE [lan za yi], similar in sound to CATCH THE SPARROW BY THE TAIL [lan que wei], and regardless of who changed the pronunciation, the sounds are still not that far apart.
+In the version Sun Lutang learned from Hao Weizhen, the opening posture is called LAZILY PULLING BACK THE JACKET [lan za yi], similar in sound to CATCH THE SPARROW BY THE TAIL [lan que wei], and regardless of who changed the pronunciation, the sounds are still not that far apart.

-As for Chen Jifu’s opening posture, it is called ARHAT POUNDS THE PESTLE, and although his set contains a posture called LAZILY PULLING BACK THE ROBE, the movements of his hands and body bear no resemblance to the CATCH THE SPARROW BY THE TAIL of either the Wu or Yang schools, nor even to Sun Lutang’s LAZILY PULLING BACK THE ROBE.
+As for Chen Jifu’s opening posture, it is called ARHAT POUNDS THE PESTLE, and although his set contains a posture called LAZILY PULLING BACK THE ROBE, the movements of his hands and body bear no resemblance to the CATCH THE SPARROW BY THE TAIL of either the Wu or Yang schools, nor even to Sun Lutang’s LAZILY PULLING BACK THE JACKET.